Skip to content

 I have had a life full of enriching experiences.
 I was raised on a chicken ranch in Modesto, CA where I learned what “hard” work is all about at a young age.
 In high school I was hired for my first job away from my family.
 I was a dishwasher at the old Kress’ store.
 I then entered Modesto Junior College where I earned my associate degree in journalism.
 I went on to the University of California, Turlock where I studied for my bachelor’s degree in sociology.

 After graduating from college I entered a teacher education program and I was hired as a sixth grade teacher. i thought I was well-prepared for this position.
 After the first day I went home exhausted but full of excitement to face the next day.
 I quickly learned a teacher needs to put a lot of focus on discipline…much more so than they teach you in the program.
-I was pleased at the end of the year as I was awarded “Outstanding Teacher of the Year.”
+I was pleased at the last day of school as I was awarded “Outstanding Teacher of the Year.”
 I was very proud.

 I taught for many years until I realized the number of children who were being left behind in the cracks.
 They could not read.
 They could not write.
 They could not do simple math. i thought for a long time and then I decided to open the first tutoring center in Modesto.
 I named it the Modesto Tutoring Center.
 I started with eight students.
 By the first of the year I was faced with an overflow of students and I hired another teacher.
 I was a tutor for many years.
 One day I was approached by some teachers, from a private school, where I taught for one year.
 The owner of the school was retiring and they encouraged me to take over the school.

 My new school was named by a student – Creekside Private School.
 I was very proud of my school and I walked in the first day with 47 students.
 The following year we were filled to capacity and this is where I spent the next ten years of my life.
 Although we interviewed each new student, we also made certain we served every student with special needs.
 This is first where I learned about the many disabilities even though, at that time, they did not have specific names such as autism.